elizabeth005/Weatherjs/README.md

-# Weatherjs
+# WEATHER_INFO APP
-Create an application which will show the weather information for a specific city.
+* Create an application which will show the weather information for a specific city.
-Users should be able to get the weather information for any valid cities.
+* Users should be able to get the weather information for any valid cities.